saki4510t/UVCPermissionTest/README.md

 ### Note:
-   When app request permission, or when user give permission from system permission dialog, Android output error message on logCat.
+   When app request permission, or when user give permission from system permission dialog, Android output error message on logCat regardless app has `CAMERA permission` or not.
    ```
    UsbUserSettingsManager: Camera permission required for USB video class devices
    ```